Taj Mahal

 As you might expect, there’s a variety of opinions on how safe India is for travelers.

-The State Department has given India a level-2 (“exercise increased caution”) rating, mainly because of crime and terrorism.
+The State Department has given India a level-2 (“exercise increased caution”) rating, mainly because of crime and terrorism, though it recommends that Americans not travel to the India-Pakistan border and surrounding states

 Numbeo ranks hundreds of cities around the world on a multivariate safety measure.
-Its top-10 Indian cities for safety were generally smaller, lesser-traveled cities:
+Its top-five Indian cities for safety were generally smaller, lesser-traveled cities:

 • Mangalore